North Dakota, Minnesota & Montana Premises Liability Attorneys

 Land and property owners are required by law to maintain their property according to various laws that protect the public.
-Failure to properly maintain or repair property can put a property owner at risk if an injury occurs.
+Failure to properly maintain or repair property can result in liability for a property owner if an injury occurs.

 Most often the claim is made with the premises liability insurance company.
 If the premises liability coverage is not adequate to compensate for the damages, the property owner’s personal assets may be at risk.

 Premises liability claims can take various forms.
 However, the elements of a premises liability claim will typically be the same:

 - The individual who caused your injury was in control of the property, whether it was owned, leased, or being run by them at the time of your injury

 - The person in control of the property was negligent or failed to ensure the property was safe

 - You were injured while on the property

 - The negligence of the person in control of the property resulted in your injuries